 His reputation as one of the greatest (if not the greatest) driver to never win the world championship is a deserved one though, with Elio de Angelis being the only other non-world champion to be ranked as the best performer twice.

-1958 world champion Mike Hawthorn is rated at a similar level to Moss, whilst 1959 champion Brabham is seen as strong at his peak, but quite erratic in his yearly performances across his career.
+1958 world champion Mike Hawthorn is rated at a similar level to Moss.
+Meanwhile 1959 champion Brabham is seen as strong at his peak, but quite erratic across his career.

 F1 GOAT: Jim Clark